williamFalcon/deep-learning-gpu-box-build-instructions/README.md

 1. A sick GPU box with multuple GPUs set up.
 2. A functional OS ready for deep learning.

+**Note: I've built 4 of these already and they are amazing.
+Total cost is around $6,000.**

 ## Parts

 | Part | Brand / Link | Purpose | Quantity | Optional? |